xgrommx/most-book/content/api/creating_streams/of.md

 ## [`of :: a → Stream a` | `just :: a → Stream a`](https://github.com/cujojs/most/blob/master/lib/source/core.js#L19-L21)

-Returns an stream that contains a constant element `a`.
+Returns an stream that contains a constant element with a type `a`.

 #### Arguments
   * `(a)` : A constant in the resulting of stream.